parodos-dev/orchestrator-helm-chart/README.md

 ### Deploying PostgreSQL reference implementation
 Follow these steps to deploy a sample PostgreSQL instance in the `sonataflow-infra` namespace, with minimal requirements to deploy the Orchestrator.
+For non-production mode, skip this step and follow the section under Installation for non-production purpose.

+Note: replace the password of the `sonataflow-psql-postgresql` secret below in the following command with the desired one.

 ```console
 git clone git@github.com:parodos-dev/orchestrator-helm-chart.git
 cd orchestrator-helm-chart/postgresql